graphcore/examples/applications/tensorflow/cnns/training/README.md

     python3 train.py --config my_config --epochs 50

-We provide reference configurations for the models described above.
+We provide reference configurations for the models described below.

-# Distributed training

-The following section explains how you can train models at scale using distributed training.

-# PopDist and PopRun - distributed training on IPU-PODs
+## PopDist and PopRun - distributed training on IPU-PODs

 To get the most performance from our IPU-PODs, this application example now supports PopDist, Graphcore Poplar distributed configuration library.
 For more information about PopDist and PopRun, see the [User Guide](https://docs.graphcore.ai/projects/poprun-user-guide/).
 Beyond the benefit of enabling scaling an ML workload to an IPU-POD128 and above, the CNN application benefits from distributed training even on an IPU-POD16 or IPU-POD64, since the additional launched instances increase the number of input data feeds,